DirectoryTree/ImapEngine.com/src/app/docs/usage/messages/page.md

     description: Learn how to retrieve and interact with email messages using ImapEngine
 ---

-ImapEngine provides a rich set of methods to interact with email messages, allowing users to efficiently manage their email workflow.
+ImapEngine provides a rich set of methods to interact with email messages, allowing you to efficiently manage your mailbox.

 ## Retrieving and Searching for Messages